TheSmartScanner/http-headers-security/README.md

 The [Mozilla Observatory](https://observatory.mozilla.org/) is an online tool that you can check your website's header status.

 ### SmartScanner
-[SmartScanner](https://www.thesmartscanner.com/) has a dedicated [test profile](https://www.thesmartscanner.com/docs/security-tests) for testing security of HTTP headers.
+[SmartScanner](https://www.thesmartscanner.com/) is a web vulnerability scanner application that has a dedicated [test profile](https://www.thesmartscanner.com/docs/security-tests) for testing security of HTTP headers.
 Online tools usually test the homepage of the given address.
 But SmartScanner scans the whole website.
 So, you can make sure all of your web pages have the right HTTP Headers in place.

 ## References